Phoenix Municipal Stadium - Arizona State Sun Devils

 Clear sports stadium bags are allowed; knapsacks are not.
 The security individuals are welcoming; walking through the scanner and getting your bag checked is a breeze.
 Re-entry into the stadium is not allowed.

-Functional restrooms are on the concourse down both baselines.
+Newly painted, functional restrooms are on the concourse down both baselines.

-Return on Investment 4
+Return on Investment 3

-Extras 4
+Extras 3

 Final Thoughts

 The background of Papago Park sets the overall ambience of visiting Phoenix Muni.
 It is a truly unique setting for college baseball and one that all baseball fans should try and experience.
-The ASU Sun Devil baseball program is a premier one.
-We recommend all sports fans visit the legacy and history of the team and venue during the spring.
+ASU Sun Devil baseball program is a premier one.
+I recommend all sports fans visit the legacy and history of the team and venue during the spring.

 Comments